 - 3.3.1 The Operating Company shall perform all Routine Monitoring Inspections and Comprehensive Inspections in accordance with the Trunk Road Information Manual and record all the corresponding data required by the Trunk Road Information Manual in the AMPS.

-- 3.3.2 The Operating Company shall perform all Operations required by Schedule 2 Scope, Section

-3 Inspections & Maintenance Roads Including Landscape using Contract Personnel who

-possess the qualifications and experience specified in the Trunk Road Information Manual.
+- 3.3.2 The Operating Company shall perform all Operations required by Schedule 2 Scope, Section 3 Inspections & Maintenance Roads Including Landscape using Contract Personnel who possess the qualifications and experience specified in the Trunk Road Information Manual.

 - 3.3.3 During Routine Monitoring Inspections and Comprehensive Inspections (in addition to and during other inspections of the Unit in liaison with Operational Partners or other third parties), the Operating Company shall collect, collate and record (as part of the Annual Landscape Management Report and landscape Inventory recorded in the AMPS) information relating to wildlife road kill incidents involving the following;

 - (a) Badger,

 - (b) Beaver,

 - (c) Deer (Red, Roe & Fallow),

 - (d) Fox,

 - (e) Hedgehog,

 - (f) Other (named),

 - (g) Otter,

-- (h) Pine Marten, - (i) Raptor Species, - (j) Red Squirrels, and - (k) Wildcat - 3.3.4 The Operating Company shall undertake additional Routine Monitoring Inspections and Comprehensive Inspections and any other necessary Operations relating to Severe Weather identified from using it's Expert Weather Forecasting Service in accordance with the requirements of Schedule 2 Scope, Section 7 Network Operations - Disruption Risk Management. - 3.3.5 The Operating Company shall plan and perform all Routine Monitoring Inspections and Comprehensive Inspections to minimise disruption to traffic, other road users and the public while ensuring adequate access is available to allow these Operations to be performed safely by the Contract Personnel. - 3.3.6 Whenever practicable, Routine Monitoring Inspections, Comprehensive Inspections that require Lane Occupation shall be carried out by the Operating Company in conjunction with other Operations.
+- (h) Pine Marten, - (i) Raptor Species, - (j) Red Squirrels, and - (k) Wildcat. - 3.3.4 The Operating Company shall undertake additional Routine Monitoring Inspections and Comprehensive Inspections at very high and high impact flood susceptible Vulnerable Locations as defined by their disruption risk site registers and Schedule 2 Scope, Appendix 7 Disruption Risk Management, Attachment 7.5 Location of Known Vulnerable Locations in advance of yellow (high impact only), amber or red Met Office weather warnings for rain commencing.
+They shall also undertake additional cyclic maintenance if necessary at these Vulnerable Locations to mitigate the potential impacts of Severe Weather.
+The Operating Company shall review the Vulnerable Locations referred to in their disruption risk site registers and Schedule 2 Scope, Appendix 7 Disruption Risk Management, Attachment 7.5 Location of Known Vulnerable Locations on a quarterly basis and shall not remove any flood susceptible Vulnerable Locations without receiving written consent from the Director. - 3.3.5 The Operating Company shall plan and perform all Routine Monitoring Inspections and Comprehensive Inspections to minimise disruption to traffic, other road users and the public while ensuring adequate access is available to allow these Operations to be performed safely by the Contract Personnel. - 3.3.6 Whenever practicable, Routine Monitoring Inspections, Comprehensive Inspections that require Lane Occupation shall be carried out by the Operating Company in conjunction with other Operations.
 Where separate Lane Occupations are necessary, Routine Monitoring Inspections and Comprehensive Inspections shall be undertaken by the Operating Company during off-peak traffic conditions. - 3.3.7 The Operating Company shall plan its schedule of Comprehensive Inspections requiring a Lane Occupation in accordance with the Trunk Road Information Manual and after reviewing the groups of Comprehensive Inspections to be performed.